-Nebraskans attend college at a higher rate than the national average and the great majority choose to remain in Nebraska for their education.
+Nebraskans attend college at a higher rate than the national average, and the great majority choose to remain in Nebraska for their education.
 Other states have exceeded Nebraska's participation rates in recent years, however, dropping Nebraska's national ranking.
-Improving participation rates, especially for underrepresented minority and low-income students, is still an important goal.
+Improving participation rates is still an important goal.